Choosing how an asset loses value

 - Use declining balance for vehicles, machinery and electronics that lose most value early; use straight-line for buildings and fixtures that wear evenly.

-- Double-declining schedules often switch to straight-line in the final years once that produces a larger deduction — check your local tax rules.
+- Double-declining schedules often switch to straight-line in the final years once that produces a larger deduction — check whether your accounting policy and local tax rules permit or require this switch.

 - The salvage value is an estimate; revising it mid-life changes the remaining schedule, not the years already booked.